spaconference/spa-website/README.md

 ## If a page is no longer needed

 When a page has passed its time, DO NOT REMOVE IT, but comment it out in the menu if it appears.
-For example, the lead a session page will no longer be used after the CFP has closed, but should not become a 404; instead, update it to say the CFP has closed nad remove it from the menu.
+For example, the lead a session page will no longer be used after the CFP has closed, but should not become a 404; instead, update it to say the CFP has closed and remove it from the menu.